 Other ways a DWI on your record could bring new obstacles into your life include the following:

 - You may lose your commercial driver’s license if convicted of a DWI, which may prevent you from continuing your commercial driver career.

 - You may be denied loan offers for a home, car, or other large purchases if a DWI shows up on your background check.

 - Your social status may diminish as more people become aware of your criminal history.

-If you have been convicted of DWI in the past, an attorney from the Law Offices of Randall B. Isenberg can help you check your own background to see what shows up.
+If you have been convicted of DWI in the past, an attorney from our legal team can help you check your background to see what shows up.
 If your DWI conviction appears on your criminal record, we can help you explore options to have it removed.
-We will determine if you are eligible to have your DWI sealed or expunged.
+We will determine if you can have your DWI sealed or expunged.

 For your DWI to be eligible for nondisclosure under the new law, it must meet the following requirements:

 - It was your first offense, which means DWIs with aggravating circumstances do not qualify.